bahamas10/hue-controller/README.md

 Browser requirements
 -
 The goal is for most of this to work under modern browsers.
-Some improved functionality, such as color pickers will require Chrome.
+Any reasonably up to date version of Chrome, Firefox or Safari should work fine.
+IE9 and up should also work, but isn't guaranteed.

 Examples
 -